frederic-perez/AmE-dictionary/data/dictionary.md

 __yoke__ _n_ :four::hammer: (yokes) _Egg yoke._ _The yoke of taxes._
 __yokel__ _n_ :three: (yokels) Someone who is not very intelligent or who does not know a lot about the world, usually because they come from a small town or village.
 __yolk__ _n_ :mute:[yo~~l~~k]
-__YOLO__ _n_ :two: The attitude that a person has just one life to live, so should live it well.
-From the phrase _you only live once._
 __yonder__
 __yore__ _n_ :two: Time long pass. _Days of yore._ _The good simple days of yore._
 __your face sounds familiar__ _n_ Philippines TV show. :es: _tu cara me suena_